The Fostering Process (Foster Carer Assessment)

 - Placement of a child

-We totally understand that making the decision to become a foster carer is a big life-changing decision.
-Throughout each stage you will have a dedicated worker who will support you / you and your family during the assessment and beyond.
+We understand that making the decision to become a foster carer is a big life-changing decision.
+Throughout each stage you will have a dedicated worker who will support you during the assessment and beyond.

 Read more about the benefits of fostering a child with Blackpool Council.